sebasibarguen/udacity-nanodegree-visualization/README.md

 ### Bar Chart
-After exploring the data, trying out different chart types and getting feedback, the best way to communicate the main point was by a simple bar chart.
+After exploring the data, trying out different chart types, playing with the narrative and getting feedback, the best way to communicate the main point was by a simple bar chart.
 The bar chart shows the average delay time for departing flights as seen by the hours of a day.
-It's a clear design choice because it easily helps compare the delay times by the size or height of the bar.
+It's a clear design choice because it easily helps the viewer compare the delay times by the size or height of the bar.
 Also given it's widespread usage, a viewer is already trained to interpreting these types of plots.

 > The process of getting feedback was a good lesson on *less is more*, and to first and foremost, focus on the main message of the visualization.

-That's why I chose the bar chart over the more fancy grid visualization.
+That's why I chose the bar chart over the more fancy grid visualization as the main focus.
 The bar chart simply communicates the message faster and clearer.

 Additional design choices around the bar chart were first to add focus to the hours with highest average delay times, which is the main point of the visualization.
 I accomplished this by changing the *color* of the bars of interest.
 Then, to improve the viewers interaction, I also fixed the *tooltip* message to just include the exact amount of minutes.
 Again, I found out that less is more, a cluttered tooltip hurts more than helps the viewer.

 | Visual encodings |        Variable |